-AN ORDINANCE OF THE CITY COMMISSION OF THE CITY OF POMPANO BEACH, FLORIDA, AMENDING CHAPTER 155.
-"ZONING CODE," OF THE POMPANO OF BY BEACH CODE ORDINANCES, AMENDING SECTION 155.2411., "TREE PERMIT," SECTION 155.2421., "ADMINISTRATIVE ADJUSTMENT," SECTION 155.5203., "LANDSCAPING," AND SECTION 155.5204., "TREE CLARIFY PRESERVATION," TO AND INTRODUCE LANDSCAPING INDUSTRY STANDARDS AND BEST PRACTICES AND INCORPORATE AMENDING SECTION 155.5204., "TREE STATUTORY REQUIREMENTS; AND BY motion made Vice Mayor Fournier, seconded A was by by Commissioner Sigerson-Eaton, that the Ordinance / Regular Agenda POSTPONED to 8, 2025.
-The be April motion carried by a unanimous voice vote.
+AN ORDINANCE OF THE CITY COMMISSION OF THE CITY OF POMPANO BEACH, FLORIDA, AMENDING CHAPTER 155, "ZONING CODE," OF THE POMPANO OF BY BEACH CODE ORDINANCES, AMENDING SECTION 155.2411., "TREE PERMIT," SECTION 155.2421., "ADMINISTRATIVE ADJUSTMENT," SECTION 155.5203., "LANDSCAPING," AND SECTION 155.5204., "TREE PRESERVATION," CLARIFY TO AND INTRODUCE LANDSCAPING INDUSTRY STANDARDS AND BEST PRACTICES AND INCORPORATE AMENDING SECTION 155.5204., "TREE STATUTORY REQUIREMENTS; AND BY motion made Mayor Fournier, seconded was by Vice by Commissioner Sigerson-Eaton, that the Ordinance / Regular POSTPONED to 8, 2025.
+The April motion carried by unanimous voice vote.

-PRESERVATION."
-TO CREATE A NEW SUBSECTION REGULATING COASTAL DUNE MANAGEMENT AND PRESERVATION; PROVIDING FOR SEVERABILITY; PROVIDING AN EFFECTIVE DATE.
-(Fiscal Impact: n/a)
+PRESERVATION," TO CREATE A NEW SUBSECTION REGULATING COASTAL DUNE MANAGEMENT AND PRESERVATION; PROVIDING FOR SEVERABILITY; PROVIDING AN EFFECTIVE DATE.